 Results

-Later generation transcriptions yielded more efficient responding

 Participants began by learning through trial-and-error to associate four written labels with four categories of environmental sounds.
-The small number of categories made this an easy task (mean accuracy after the first block of 24 trials was 81%; Fig. S4).
+The small number of categories made this an easy task (mean accuracy after the first block of 24 trials was 81%; Fig. S5).
 Participants learning transcriptions of first or last generation imitations did not differ in overall accuracy, p = 0.887, or reaction time, p = 0.616.

 After this initial learning phase (i.e. after the first block of trials), accuracy performance quickly reached ceiling and did not differ between groups p = 0.775.
-However, the response times of participants learning last generation transcriptions declined more rapidly with practice than participants learning first generation transcriptions, b = -114.13 (SE = 52.06), t(39.9) = -2.19, p = 0.034 (Fig. 6A).
+However, the response times of participants learning last generation transcriptions declined more rapidly with practice than participants learning first generation transcriptions, b = -114.13 (SE = 52.06), t(39.9) = -2.19, p = 0.034 (Fig. 4A).
 These faster responses suggest that, in addition to becoming more stable both in terms of acoustic and orthographic properties, repeating imitations makes them easier to process as category labels.
 We predict that given a harder task (i.e., more than four categories and 16 exemplars) would yield differences in initial learning rates as well.

-Later generation transcriptions were better generalized

 Next, we examined whether transcriptions from last generation imitations were easier to generalize to novel category exemplars.
 To test this hypothesis, we compared RTs on trials immediately prior to the introduction of novel sounds (new category members) and the first trials after the block transition (±6 trials).
-The results revealed a reliable interaction between the generation of the transcribed imitation and the block transition, b = -110.77 (SE = 52.84), t(39.7) = -2.10, p = 0.042 (Fig. 6B).
+The results revealed a reliable interaction between the generation of the transcribed imitation and the block transition, b = -110.77 (SE = 52.84), t(39.7) = -2.10, p = 0.042 (Fig. 4B).
 This result suggests that transcriptions from later generation imitations were easier to generalize to new category members.

-Figure 6 Repeated imitations made for better category labels.
-Participants learned novel labels (transcriptions of first or last generation imitations) for categories of environmental sounds.
+Figure 4 Repeated imitations made for better category labels.
 A. Mean RTs for correct responses in the category learning experiment with ±1 SE.
-Participants achieved faster RTs in matching transcribed labels to environmental sounds for labels transcribed from later compared to earlier generation imitations.
 B. Cost of generalizing to new category members with ±1 SE.
-After each block of trials, new environmental sounds were introduced, requiring participants to generalize the previously learned category labels to new category members.
-There was a generalization cost for the first generation labels, but not the last generation labels.

 Discussion

-The results of a simple category learning experiment demonstrate a possible benefit to the stabilization of repeated imitations on more wordlike forms.
-As a consequence of being more wordlike, repeated imitations were responded to more quickly, and generalized to new category members more easily.
+The results of a simple category learning experiment demonstrate a possible benefit to the stabilization of repeated imitations on more word-like forms.
+As a consequence of being more word-like, repeated imitations were responded to more quickly, and generalized to new category members more easily.
 These results suggest an advantage to repeating imitations from the perspective of the language learner in that they afford better category generalization.

 General Discussion

-Imitative words are found across the spoken languages of the world (Dingemanse et al., 2015; Imai & Kita, 2014; Perniss et al., 2010).
-Counter to past assumptions about the limitations of human vocal imitation, people are surprisingly effective at using vocal imitation to represent and communicate about the sounds in their environment (Lemaitre et al., 2016) and more abstract meanings (Perlman et al., 2015), making the hypothesis that early spoken words originated from imitations a plausible one.
-We examined whether simply repeating an imitation of an environmental sound---with no intention to create a new word or even to communicate---produces more word-like forms.
+Accumulating evidence shows that iconic words are prevalent across the spoken languages of the world [25,26,32].
+And counter to past assumptions about the limitations of human vocal imitation, people are surprisingly effective at using vocal imitation to represent and communicate about the sounds in their environment [35] and more abstract meanings [33].
+These findings raise the hypothesis that early spoken words originated from vocal imitations, perhaps comparable to the way that many of the signs of signed languages appear to be formed originally from pantomimes [33,42].
+Here, we examined whether simply repeating an imitation of an environmental sound — with no intention to create a new word or even to communicate — produces more word-like forms.